-NOTE TO AGENCIES: Section 6 is to be used as needed depending on the project.
+NOTE TO AGENCIES: Section 10 is to be used as needed depending on the project.
 Call SPB for assistance at (406) 444-2575.

-6. PREVAILING WAGE REQUIREMENTS
+10. PREVAILING WAGE REQUIREMENTS

-6.1 Montana Resident Preference.
-The nature of the work performed, or services provided, under this contract meets the statutory definition of a "public works contract" in 18-2-401, MCA.
-Unless superseded by federal law, Montana law requires that contractors and subcontractors give preference to the employment of Montana residents for any public works contract in excess of \$25,000 for construction or nonconstruction services in accordance with 18-2-401 through 18-2-432, MCA, and all administrative rules adopted under these statutes.
+10.1 Montana Resident Preference.
+The nature of the work performed, or services provided, under this Contract meets the statutory definition of a "public works contract" in 18-2-401, MCA.
+Unless superseded by federal law, Montana law requires that contractors and subcontractors give preference to the employment of Montana residents for any public works contract in excess of \$25,000 for construction or nonconstruction services.
+Contractor shall abide by the requirements set out in 18-2-401 through 18-2-432, MCA, and all administrative rules adopted under these statutes.